-LXD supports copying and moving containers and storage volumes between two hosts.
+LXD supports copying and moving instances and storage volumes between two hosts.

-So with a spare server, you can copy your containers and storage volumes to that secondary server every so often, allowing it to act as either an offline spare or just as a storage server that you can copy your containers back from if needed.
+So with a spare server, you can copy your instances and storage volumes to that secondary server every so often, allowing it to act as either an offline spare or just as a storage server that you can copy your instances back from if needed.

-lxc export command can be used to export containers to a backup tarball.
+lxc export command can be used to export instances to a backup tarball.

 Those tarballs will include all snapshots by default and an "optimized"